AurelienAubry/Spotlight/README.md

 ### Usage

-- Copy you Spotify data in the `̀backend/MyData/` folder.
+- Copy your Spotify's data in the `̀backend/MyData/` folder.
 - Start the local Flask's server by running the `backend/app.py` python script.
 - Connect to `localhost:5000` to acess the dashboard.